Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 Now, let’s get practical.

-1- Sharon van Donkelaar – Chief Marketing Officer
+1- Sharon van Donkelaar – Product Manager & Lead Generation Expert

 summary for linkedin

 As you can see, she wastes no time in introducing herself and what she does in just under 2 sentences (“all about networking.
-Helping customers generate more business by relationship building”).
+Helping customers generate more business by relationship building”)—that’s our top tips #5 and 6 mentioned above.

 The USP (“world’s safest social selling platform”) is clear as well.